Virgo World

 Virgo World is the debut studio album by American rapper Lil Tecca.
 It was released through Galactic and Republic Records on September 18, 2020.
 The album features guest appearances from Polo G, Lil Durk, Nav, Skrillex, DJ Scheme, Lil Uzi Vert, Guwop Reign, and Tecca's record label Internet Money.
 It follows his debut mixtape and project, We Love You Tecca, which was released in 2019.
 The album title comes from Tecca's astrological sign, Virgo, as he was born on August 26, 2002.

 The album debuted at number ten on the US Billboard 200 with 35,000 sales in its first week, and debuted at number six on the Canadian Albums Chart.
 It received generally positive reviews.

 Background

 The album's title comes from Lil Tecca's astrological sign, Virgo, being born on August 26, 2002.
-It is believed that Virgos are logical and persistent, but sometimes feel shy and overly critical.
+It is believed that Virgos are logical, persistent, perfectionistic, and practical, but sometimes feel shy and overly critical.
 Virgos are born any time from August 23 to September 22.
 The rapper had been teasing it for over a year prior to its release, posting snippets of a few songs.
 On September 4, 2020, it was speculated that it would be released soon.